13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 Let’s Make Them

-Preheat your oven to 375°F. Mix the flour and baking powder together first — dry ingredients always go first, trust me on this.
-Add the peanut butter and milk, then stir until a stiff dough forms.
-Roll it out to about ¼ inch thick on a lightly floured surface.
-Press your bone cutter down and lay each piece on a parchment-lined baking sheet.
+Preheat oven to 375°F. Mix together the flour and baking powder, then add the peanut butter and milk.
+Stir until a stiff dough is formed and roll out the dough to ¼ inch thick on a lightly floured surface.
+Use a bone shaped cutter and place the biscuits on a parchment paper-lined baking sheet.

 Bake for 20 minutes until firm and lightly golden.
-Let them cool completely before handing one over — warm biscuits crumble everywhere.
-And your rug does not need that right now.
+Let them cool completely before handing over one that you want.
+No sense giving me a warm biscuit that crumbles everywhere.
+My rug doesn’t need that right now.

 Prep Time: 10 min | Cook Time: 20 min | Serving Size: ~24 biscuits

-Store them in an airtight jar on your counter for up to two weeks.
-And if your pup goes absolutely feral for these, the homemade dog biscuits recipes collection has a dozen more flavors worth trying.
+Store in an airtight jar on your counter for up to two weeks.
+If your dog goes nuts for these, be sure to check out the rest of the homemade dog biscuits recipes.

 📸 Photo credit: Instagram @dogoseria